Vishwaak/Taxi_ShareIty/README.md

 # Taxi_ShareIty

 Problem:
-Students of our community face the problem of not able to share the auto even though they are traveling to the same place and same time .By sharing the auto fare bored my each individual reduces and also has a postive effect on the carbon-dioxide and mono-oxide released.
+Students of our community face the problem of not being able to share a cab even though they are traveling to the same destination at the same time .By carpooling the fare for each individual gets dropped by a huge amount and this brings out a positive effect to the environment.

 Solution:

-This application tries to solve this problem my creating a small interactive application which creates a small events and notifies all the students who are traveling to the same place on the same time .
+This application tries to solve this problem my creating an interactive application which creates events by grouping students based on their destination and time for pick-up and notifies them.

 **IDE**
-The above applications front end was constructed in netbeans.
+The above application's front end is constructed using netbeans.

+Team Members:
+@Vishwaak (Vishwaak Chandran T)
+@the-ym3 (Yaswant R)
+@samp30k1 (Sai Sampath KV)